 Radiology

-Radiographs are very useful tools for looking at problems in your pets.
-They are used to diagnose fractures, any other bony problems, heart and lung problems and foreign bodies.
+Radiographs are a useful tool to look for any problems in your pet.
+They are used to diagnose fractures, other bony problems, heart and lung problems and foreign bodies.
 They allow us to examine the shape and size of most of the internal organs.
-X-rays take about 30 minutes and can aide in a diagnosis.
+Radiographs take about 30 minutes and can aide in a diagnosis.

 Micro-chipping